International Offshore Jurisdiction Review: British Virgin Islands BVI as a Tax Haven

 It is worth pointing out that the BVI government takes some pains to avoid the use of the term ‘tax haven’ lest investors look upon the jurisdiction as a place where tax evasion is practiced, which is illegal, rather than a place where tax avoidance is practiced, which is legal.

 The principal statute for BVI company law is the BVI Business Companies Act 2004.
 This statute supersedes the International Business Companies Act, which was based on Delaware Company law.
 This newer statute is based on the New Zealand statute and applies to both local and offshore businesses.
-Passage of the Act was designed to make BVI more attractive as an offshore financial center.
+The passage of the Act was designed to make BVI more attractive as an offshore financial center.